ErikFos/build_workshop/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md

 5. Click **Build**.

 The build may take a a little while (20 minutes or so).
 Take a breath and have a break.
+Walk over to Asbjørn (or ping him on Teams) and let him know he is a nice guy!
 If you refresh the page, the status will change from `created` to `queued` to finally `delivered`.

 ![Build status](build3.png)